pinecoding/scrappydox/README.txt

     In addition to document construction capabilities, scrappydox supports the following shorthand notations:

+    <@filename@>        Inserts the contents of file "filename" after
+                        parsing it for other shorthand notations.
+Useful for template text containing variable references.

     <"name">            Defines an HTML anchor with ID and title both set to
                         "name".